ICTU/quality-time/docs/src/software.md

 The attributes are shown as columns in the front end.
 Each attribute/column consists of a `name` (via `NamedModel`), which is used as column header, and a `key`, used to get the data from the database.

-An attribute/column can have a key `url` to specify which field contains the url to be used in the column.
-In theory, each column can link to a different url this way.
+An attribute/column can have a key `url` to specify which field contains the URL to be used in the column.
+In theory, each column can link to a different URL this way.

 To specify the data type of the attribute/column, use the `type` field.
 If no type is specified, `string` is assumed and no special formatting is applied.
 Other types supported at the moment are `date`, `datetime`, `float`, `integer`, and `status`.
-When using `date` or `datetime`, the column should be an ISO-formatted date or datetime string and `Date.toLocaleDateString()` or `Date.toLocaleString()` is used to format the date or datetime.
+When using `date` or `datetime`, the column should be an ISO-formatted date or date-time string and `Date.toLocaleDateString()` or `Date.toLocaleString()` is used to format the date or date-time.

 Values can be mapped to colors using the optional `color` field with a column-value-to-color mapping as value.
 Possible colors are `positive` (green), `negative` (red), `warning` (yellow) and `active` (grey).
 These correspond to the possible [states of table rows in Semantic UI React](https://react.semantic-ui.com/collections/table/#states).

 Users can mark entities as false positive to ignore them.
 By default, *Quality-time* subtracts one from the metric value for each ignored entity.
 However, this would be incorrect if an entity represents a value greater than one, for example when the metric is the amount of ready user story points and each entity is a user story.
 In that case *Quality-time* can use an attribute of the entity to subtract from the value.
 The entity field `measured_attribute` determines which attribute to use.

-In most cases, the measured attribute is simply one of the attributes.
+In most cases, the measured attribute is one of the attributes.
 In other cases, the measured attribute may depend on the parameters selected by the user.
 For example, when measuring 'tests' using Azure DevOps as source, the test results (failed/passed/etc.) selected by the user influence how many tests *Quality-time* has to subtract from the total if the user decides to ignore a test run.
 To accommodate this, it is possible to add an attribute that is not shown by the front end, but is used as measured attribute, by marking the attribute as not visible.

 Of course, the collector needs to compute the extra attribute and add it to the measurement entities.